by Gideon de Swardt

 A group of Fuse Digital employees working on their laptops at a long work desk

-Managing a team is a responsibility that requires leadership in addition to the typical management obligations.
 In light of the latest changes to working environments brought about by COVID-19, businesses are navigating operations as distributed teams as opposed to traditional co-located teams.
 This changes the way that managers respond to their teams as new ways of doing business are explored.

 Overseeing a team that is co-located versus one that is distributed comes with varying challenges.
 One might automatically assume that a co-located team is more productive, given that they are always at work, visibly carrying out their roles.
 This is one of the most evident advantages of supervising a co-located team that will be focused on input-driven management.